Create a Button or Link that Updates a Field to a Custom Value

 • Values: Set "Status" to a custom value "Approved"

-Link: Update the Record with Action Links
+6. Link: Update the Record with Action Links

-There, you can choose to add a link to "Trigger an action".
+There, you can choose to add a link to "Trigger an action":

 Once your action link is added, you can then define what action your trigger will execute.
 In this case, we want to set the status field to "Approved".
-This will add a new column to your grid with the link to approve the record.